vahidhedayati/ajaxdependancyselection/README.md

 	<g:autoCompletePrimary id="primarySearch1"  	// Required - your objectID referred to by css has no importance
-	controller = "something" 	// Optional - default "autoComplete" (part of this plugin) action = "something" 		// Optional - default "autocompletePrimaryAction" (part of this plugin) name="NAMEOFcontinentName"			// Required - your objectID referred to by css has no importance domain='ajaxdependancyselectexample.MyContinent'// Required what domainClass to search
+	controller = "something" 	// Optional - default "autoComplete" (part of this plugin) action = "something" 		// Optional - default "autocompletePrimaryAction" (part of this plugin) name="fieldName"			// Required - your objectID referred to by css has no importance domain='yourApp.MyContinent'// Required what domainClass to search
 	searchField='continentName'			// Required the table field to search and display collectField='id'				// optional  the table field to use as value - if not set defaults to above setId="secondarySearch2"			// Required - your next autocomplete id to update